 All Duties and Freight Must be Prepaid

 Amazon won’t pay a penny to accept your products so they must be shipped Delivery Duty Paid (DDP).
-For most carriers including UPS you can opt to have all charges billed to you rather than Amazon.

 The Pros/Cons of Shipping to a Middle Man First (and the Challenges)